-- The microplanning procedure involves 8 to 12 community representatives working closely with a small team of experts and facilitators for several days. - A sequence of activities (see example in box, right) is worked through to arrive at a development plan and work programme. - The process is structured by charts on large sheets of paper which are completed and kept as a record. - The workshops are repeated every year or so to monitor progress and plan the next stages. - Facilitators must have the confidence of all participants and should participate in a workshop to understand its dynamics before running one themselves. - Hold workshops in the community rather than in government offices to make local people feel more in control. - Do not treat the chart format as a straitjacket.
-If the one you planned does not seem to work, revise it as you go along. - \$ Costs are minimal apart from organisers' and participants' time.
+- community representatives working closely with a - A sequence of activities (see example in box, right) is worked through to arrive at a development plan - The process is structured by charts on large sheets of paper which are completed and kept as a record. - should participate in a workshop to understand its dynamics - Hold workshops in the community rather than in government - Do not treat the chart format as a straitjacket.
+If the one you - \$ Costs are minimal apart from organisers' and participants' time.